(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 #7 – In Fact, Don’t Drive in the Right Hand Lane at All

-When you’re cruising around town, it’s actually best to avoid the right-hand lane all the time unless you’re needing to make a right-hand turn.
-With all the pedestrians crossing the street at busy intersections it just takes one car that needing to make a right-hand turn to cause all the traffic in the right-hand lane to come to a dead stop while waiting for the pedestrians to clear the crosswalk.
+When you’re cruising around town, it’s actually best to avoid the right-hand lane all the time unless you need to make a right-hand turn.
+With all the pedestrians crossing the street at busy intersections, it just takes one car that needs to make a right-hand turn to cause all the traffic in the right-hand lane to come to a dead stop while waiting for the pedestrians to clear the crosswalk.

 Staying out of the right-hand lane can really speed up your journey!